 But what if you are conducting a t-test, which has a two-tailed distribution?
 Now you will have to decide if a one-tailed or two-tailed test is most appropriate for your study.
 A two-tailed test is appropriate if you want to determine if there is any difference between the groups you are comparing.
 For instance, if you want to see if Group A scored higher or lower than Group B, then you would want to use a two-tailed test.
 This is because a two-tailed test uses both the positive and negative tails of the distribution.
 In other words, it tests for the possibility of positive or negative differences.

 So, which kind of test should you use?
 When in doubt, it is almost always more appropriate to use a two-tailed test.
-A one-tailed test is only justified if you have a specific prediction about the direction of the difference (e.g., Group A scoring higher than Group B), and you are completely uninterested in the possibility that the opposite outcome could be true (e.g., Group A scoring lower than Group B).
+A one-tailed test is justified only if you predict the direction of the difference.
+And also, if you are uninterested in the opposite outcome.